-In people with diabetes, foot complications from neuropathy (nerve damage) and/or circulation difficulties can make healing from sores, cuts, and ulcers difficult.
+Diabetes that is not well controlled can lead to slower healing.
 These slow-to-heal wounds can lead to infections.
 Other foot issues, such as calluses, are also common in people with diabetes.
 While calluses may not seem worrisome, if left untrimmed they can turn into ulcers or open sores.
 People with diabetes are also at risk for Charcot joint, a condition in which a weight-bearing joint progressively degenerates, leading to bone loss and deformity.

 Because of nerve damage, people with diabetes may not immediately notice that there are problems with their feet.
-Over time, people with diabetic neuropathy can develop foot problems that cannot be healed, and this leads to amputations.
+Over time, people with diabetic neuropathy can develop foot problems that cannot be healed, which can lead to amputations.

 Diabetes is one of the leading causes of lower-extremity amputations in the United States.

-Uncontrolled high blood sugar levels in people with poorly controlled diabetes can cause peripheral neuropathy, or numbness and loss of sensation due to nerve damage.
-People with diabetic neuropathy simply cannot feel pain as intensely as someone without damage to his or her nerves.
+Uncontrolled high blood sugar levels in people with poorly controlled diabetes can cause peripheral neuropathy, the medical term for numbness and loss of sensation due to damage to the nerves that serve the feet and hands.
+People with diabetic neuropathy cannot feel various sensations, such as pressure or touch, as intensely as those without damage to their nerves.
+On the other hand, peripheral neuropathy is often very painful, causing burning, tingling, or other painful feelings in the feet.

-If a wound is not felt right away, it can go unchecked, and an infection can become so serious that amputation becomes necessary.
+If a wound is not felt right away, it can go unchecked.
+Poor circulation can make it difficult for the body to heal these wounds.
+Infection can then set in and become so serious that amputation becomes necessary.

 All people with diabetes need to be proactive.
 Ask questions.
-Work with your doctor to develop guidelines for foot care, to help prevent complications before they occur.
+Work with your doctor to develop guidelines for foot care.
+These measures will help prevent complications before they occur.

-- Visit a doctor if you notice cuts, sores, wounds, ulcers, redness, swelling, hot areas, or deformities.
+- Visit a doctor if you notice any wounds or abnormalities on your feet.

 - Do not walk barefooted, even around the house.
 Small sores can turn into big problems.
 Walking on hot pavement without shoes can cause damage that you might not feel.